Ibo-creates/LevelSense/README.md

 #  LevelSense

-**An Iot baseed spirit level that measures tilt in all 3 axis with 0.2 degrees precision**
+**An Iot baseed spirit level that measures pitch and roll with 0.2 degrees precision**

 Measure pitch and roll in real time from any phone or computer through a built in web interface.